-1.4 FLAG CRITERIA OVERVIEW
+1.4 FLAG criteria overview

 Relevant criteria for FLAG targets are summarized in Table 1 below.
 Additional detail on each criterion is found in the sections listed.
-SBTi criteria and recommendations for near-term targets also apply to FLAG targets unless specified by a FLAG criterion.

 Table 1.
 Summary of criteria and recommendations in this guidance linked to the relevant section